Robbie Lawlor: Death

-On 4 April 2020, he was shot around 11:50am outside a house in Etna Drive, Ardoyne in north Belfast.
+On 4 April 2020, Lawlor was shot at around 11:50am outside a house in Etna Drive, Ardoyne in north Belfast.
 The PSNI and Garda Síochána believe he had travelled to Belfast in the hours before he was shot, possibly to collect debts.
 He had been threatened by one faction in the Drogheda feud but was also at odds with a major Dublin criminal who is suspected of several murders including that of Alan Ryan.
 Three men suspected of the murder were arrested and questioned by the PSNI at Musgrave police station.
 Three suspects were arrested on April 4, a fourth was arrested on April 5.
 The PSNI suspect that a single gunman shot Lawlor.

-Following his death, footage emerged of rival gangs dancing and cheering in celebration of his murder.
+Following his death, footage emerged of rival gangs dancing and cheering in celebration of his death.
 Lawlor was buried next to Richie Carberry in Dardistown Cemetery.

+Investigation

 In December 2020 two men, one from Derry and one from Belfast, were charged with his murder.
 Both were also charged with possession of a 9mm pistol with intent to endanger life.
 They appeared via videolink and spoke only to confirm that they understood the charges.
 They were remanded in custody, to appear before the court by videolink again on 8 January 2021.

+On 2 April 2026, a 47-year old man was arrested in Dublin in a joint operation between Gardaí and PSNI.
+He is wanted by the PSNI on charges of murder and possession of a firearm.
+Another man, Barry Young, appeared in court on 22 June 2026 over an extradition warrant to Northern Ireland in connection to Lawlor's murder.